abhijainn/MonteCarloStockSim/README.md

 # Monte Carlo Stock Simumation

 This project implements a Monte Carlo Stock Simulation to predict future stock prices based on historical data.
-The simulation uses random sampling from a normal distribution to model the variability in stock returns.
+The simulation uses random sampling from a normal distribution and time series forecasting to model the variability in stock returns across a set period of time.
 Additionally, the Cholesky decomposition is applied to the covariance matrix to introduce correlations between stock returns.

 <h2>How it Works</h2>